metalmatze/matthiasloibl.com/content/posts/026-bootstraps-carousel-transition-wont-animate.md

 There wasn't anything wrong.
 The CSS was imported from bootstrap so it shouldn't have been the problem.

+### Solution

-While taking a look at all the available javascript files from bootstrap I saw that **there is a file called `bootstrap/js/transition.js`.**
+While taking a look at all the available javascript files from bootstrap I saw that
+**there is a file called `bootstrap/js/transition.js`.**

 After concatenating this `bootstrap/js/transition.js` aswell as `bootstrap/js/carousel.js` to my javascript files, the carousel worked with the expected sliding animation.